particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ![Your product's devices](/assets/images/devices-page.png)

 To allow you to import devices in bulk, we allow you to upload a file containing multiple device IDs.
 Create a `.txt` file that contains all of the IDs of devices that you would like to import into your product, one on each line.
-[Not sure what your device ID is?](http://docs.particle.io/photon/cli/#running-from-source-advanced-particle-identify). *All devices included in this list must be owned by a team member of your organization*.
+[Not sure what your device ID is?](http://docs.particle.io/photon/cli/#running-from-source-advanced-particle-identify) *You cannot register devices that have already been 'claimed' by someone outside of your team; all of these devices must either belong to a team member or belong to no one*.
 The file should look something like this:

 ```
 55ff6d04498b49XXXXXXXXXX